 Here are the optional costs you must consider if you will form an operating agreement or hire a professional service.

-Although not required by law in Illinois, it is highly recommended that LLCs draft an operating agreement.
+Although not required by law, it is highly recommended that LLCs create an operating agreement in Illinois.
 This document outlines the LLC’s ownership structure, management, and operating procedures.
-Hiring a Business Attorney to draft an operating agreement can cost anywhere from $500 to $2,000, or you can use online resources and templates to create one yourself.
+Hiring a business attorney to draft an operating agreement can cost anywhere from $500 to $2,000, or you can use online resources and templates to create one yourself.

-You may hire professionals such as attorneys, Illinois Accountants, or business consultants to help you establish and run your Illinois LLC.
+You may hire professionals such as attorneys, accountants, or business consultants to help you establish and run your Illinois LLC.
 These services can provide valuable expertise and guidance but come at an additional cost.
 Consider the potential benefits and weigh them against the costs when hiring professional assistance.